We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Turn the thermostat on by pressing any button

-Have you tried the methods mentioned above but are still having problems with your thermostat?
-Then it looks like your thermostat could have a slightly more complex issue.
+Have you tried the methods mentioned above but are still having problems with your furnace?
+Then it looks like we could have a slightly more complex issue.
 It could be time for you to change your air filter.

 So, why change the air filter?
 Because a dirty air filter can cause a whole host of problems.
 Here are just two of them.